-In response to AB 2850, the Aide and Technician Certification Section of CDPH established a new unit that reviews the applications of skilled nursing facilities, intermediate care facilities, and educational institutions that would like to conduct the classroom or theory portion of a NATP in an online or distance learning format.
-Additionally, HSC section 1337.16 provides CDPH with the authority to implement, interpret, or make specific additional standards by means of an AFL or similar instruction for online or distance learning programs.
+In response to AB 2850, CDPH's Aide and Technician Certification Section established a new unit that reviews the applications of SNFs, ICFs, and educational institutions that would like to conduct the classroom or theory portion of a NATP in an online or distance learning format.
+Additionally, HSC section 1337.16 provides CDPH the authority to implement, interpret, or make specific additional standards by means of an AFL or similar instruction for online or distance learning programs.

 Online NATPs must meet the same basic standards as traditional classroom-based NATPs.
-Therefore, in addition to conducting 60 hours of theory training remotely, the online providers must conduct 100 supervised clinical training hours in person at an approved skilled nursing facility or intermediate care facility.
-During the COVID-19 public health emergency applicants may apply for approval to use alternative methods of providing the 100 hours of in person training.
+Therefore, in addition to conducting 60 hours of theory training remotely, the online providers must conduct 100 supervised hours of clinical training in person at an approved SNF or ICF.
 The providers are subject to regulatory oversight and enforcement by the eLearning Unit in the form of unannounced site visits, class audits, complaint investigations, and desk audits.

 Application Submission and Processing Requirements

 It is the responsibility of the training-program applicant to submit a complete application package that includes a prototype or fully developed learning management system that is in a format such that the review of the prototype or system provides the Department with a clear description of the expected consumer-level experience.
 All applicants must submit their completed applications to the eLearning Unit's email inbox, eLearning@cdph.ca.gov.
 All required forms and instructions are available on the eLearning Unit's Online/Distance Learning NATP webpage or CDPH's forms index webpage.